Our Year 1 children had a great time on their visits to Epping Forest.

 Miss Peel was particularly impressed with their determination when climbing and balancing on trees, working out how to do it safely and looking out for their friends.

-One group in Attenborough Class were lucky enough to still have snow on their visit to Epping Forest.
+One group in the third Year 1 class were lucky enough to still have snow on their visit to Epping Forest.
 We had to be careful as it was very slippery.
 The children enjoyed pretending to ice skate!
 We found lots of snow people and snow huts and enjoyed throwing snowballs.
 They were great at finding ways to cross the stream and found sticks to dangle in and pretend to fish!